Journal

 My passion for plants and gardening started at a very young age, and was fuelled by an equally enthusiastic mother.

 My earliest memory of gardening is probably at the age of six, when my mother gave me my very own flower bed.
 It was tiny and right at the entrance to the shed – and therefore rather trampled.
 However, it was my piece of garden, and I used to be meticulous in looking after it.
-Ensuring it was weeded and watered was a proud moment for a young child.
-The rest of the garden was quite large, with plenty of different growing environments, which made it interesting.
+Ensuring it was weeded and watered was a proud moment for a young child!

 As the years drifted by, my involvement with flowers became more pronounced – whether it be helping my mother in arranging the flowers for church or weddings, competing in the local horticultural competitions, or simply growing vegetables.